-The assessment of damage to trees starts with establishing tree strength and subsequently combine the respective Damage Indicator subclass with the observed DoD in Table 10.
+The assessment of damage to trees starts with establishing tree strength and subsequently combine the respective Damage Indicator subclass with the observed DoD in

-To assess the uprooting or snapping of trees within a group of trees (a tree stand), see Section 0.
-For other damages, use this DI.
+Table 10.
+To rate the uprooting or snapping of a group of trees (a tree stand), see Section 3.5.
+For rating single trees, use this DI.